[API] Accept container mounts that specify both uuid and portable_data_hash

 3. Always resolving to PDH (this time giving priority to PDH when both are given) means that this story is only about the API server behavior change, or is something else needed?

-#8 Updated by Lucas Di Pentima about 1 year ago
+#8 Updated by Lucas Di Pentima almost 3 years ago

 In the meantime: